50 College Freshman Tips I Wish I Knew Before My First Year

 active recall, practice tests, and teaching concepts aloud.

-5. Start assignments earlier than you think necessary
+5. Start assignments earlier

 7. Use AI as a tutor, not a shortcut

-9. Build a simple weekly study routine
+9. Fixed weekly study routine

 10. Grades matter less than competence